-Grantmakers are allowed to fund legal entities that are conducting economic activities if and only if the main activity is in the scope of the general interest as defined in the art.
-200 & 238bis of the French Tax code.
-If so, other criteria are requested: The activities should not defend the interest of a closed circle of beneficiaries, the entity should be managed as a not-for-profit one and should not be in direct competition (ie. same product, same public, same price, same advertising methods) with an economic entity.
+Grantmakers are allowed to fund legal entities that are conducting economic activities if and only if the main activity is in the scope of the general interest as defined in Articles 200 & 238bis of the French Tax code.
+If so, other criteria are requested: The activities should not defend the interest of a closed circle of beneficiaries, the entity should be managed as a notfor-profit one and should not be in direct competition (i.e. same product, same public, same price, same advertising methods) with an economic entity.